goyalvinayak/Multi-Tier-Web-Application-AWS-Cloud-Lift-and-Shift/README.md

-# Hosting and Running a multi tier web application on AWS Cloud
+# Hosting and Running a Multi Tier Web Application on AWS Cloud
 ## Contents
 * [Introduction](#Introduction "Goto Introduction")
 * [AWS Services Used](#AWS-Services-Used "Goto AWS Services Used")